-- (1) The coordination of the economic policies of the Member States within the Union, as provided for by the Treaty, should entail compliance with the guiding principles of stable prices, sound public finances and monetary conditions and a sustainable balance of payments. - (2) There is a need to build upon the experience gained during the first decade of functioning of the economic and monetary union. - (3) In particular, surveillance of the economic policies of the Member States should be broadened beyond budgetary surveillance to prevent excessive macroeconomic imbalances and help the Member States affected devise corrective plans before divergences become entrenched.
-This broadening of the economic surveillance framework should go in parallel with deepening of fiscal surveillance. - (4) To help address such imbalances, a procedure laid down in detail in legislation is necessary. - (5) It is appropriate to supplement the multilateral surveillance referred to in Article 121(3) and (4) of the Treaty with specific rules for detection, prevention and correction of macroeconomic imbalances.
+- (1) The coordination of the economic policies of the Member States within the Union, as provided for by the Treaty, should entail compliance with the guiding principles of stable prices, sound public finances and monetary conditions and a sustainable balance of payments. - (2) There is a need to build upon the experience gained during the first decade of functioning of economic and monetary union. - (3) In particular, surveillance of the economic policies of the Member States should be broadened beyond budgetary surveillance to prevent excessive macroeconomic imbalances and help the Member States affected devise corrective plans before divergences become entrenched.
+This broadening should go in step with deepening of fiscal surveillance. - (4) To help address such imbalances, a procedure laid down in legislation is necessary. - (5) It is appropriate to supplement the multilateral surveillance referred to in Article 121(3) and (4) of the Treaty with specific rules for detection, prevention and correction of macroeconomic imbalances.
+The procedure should be embedded in the annual multilateral surveillance cycle. - (6) Enforcement of Regulation (EU) No [.../...]4 should be strengthened by establishing fines for Member States whose currency is the euro in case of repetitive non-compliance with the recommendations to address excessive macroeconomic imbalances.

-&lt;sup>3 OJ C , , p. .
+3 OJ C , , p. .